 Frailty and dementia evidence summary

-The Evidence and Evaluation for Improvement team (EEvIT) at Healthcare Improvement Scotland were requested by the Focus on Dementia programme to rapidly review the evidence on frailty and dementia that would inform the usefulness of frailty assessment tools in the management and coordination of dementia care.
+The Evidence and Evaluation for Improvement team at Healthcare Improvement Scotland have produced a frailty and dementia evidence summary to inform the usefulness of frailty assessment tools in the management and coordination of dementia care.

-Through presentations and interactive discussion the Focus on Dementia Team hosted a webinar for colleagues to learn about care co-ordination for people living with dementia, including:
+Through presentations and interactive discussion the Focus on Dementia Team hosted a webinar, on 27 October 2020, for colleagues to learn about care co-ordination for people living with dementia, including: